Just Enough Cake: A Legacy Realized

 Wanda Taylor, her mother, gave her the foundation.
 “She invested in me.
 Gave me a lust for learning and a curiosity about life.”

 Tresena Bowe, her entrepreneurial doula, made space for Cakique to be born.
 “She challenged me with love and offered her shop.
-Tresena has been a sounding boarding and place of refuge.
+Tresena has been a sounding board and a place of refuge.
 She has told me no, wait, and asked why.
 I trust her with Cakique.
-The most powerful question she asked is why I was waiting to start.
+The most powerful question she asked was why I was waiting to start.
 I did not have a logical answer.
 We just started.‘’

 Lori Peacock, affectionately known as the Popcorn Lady, demystified the cottage licensing process.
 “She welcomed me into her home, showed me everything, helped with my labels, and introduced me to so many valuable connections.”